Leipzig Travel and Tourist Information

 The University of Leipzig's Botanical Garden and its greenhouses are open year-round, with seasonal exhibits of orchids, cacti, etc. Special attractions include a medicinal herb garden, a "smell and taste" garden, and--in the spring--the annual opening of the butterfly house.

-To see the locations of Leipzig's parks, view the free online Tourist Map (which can take a half-minute or so to load) or check a printed map when you're in the city.
+To see the locations of Leipzig's parks, download a free Leipzig City Map or obtain a printed map when you're in the city.

 If you've got time, visit some of the parks and attractions in the surrounding region, such as the new Mining Technology Park (photo at top of page, due to open in 2010) and the Belantis amusement park, the only attraction of its kind in Eastern Germany.